P l a n e G e o m e t r y

 3) They are equal areas.

-The above are the three magnitudes of plane geometry: length (the sides), angle, and area.
+Those are the three magnitudes of plane geometry: length (the sides), angle, and area.
 Congruence is our first way of knowing that magnitudes of the same kind are equal.

 What are sufficient conditions, then, for triangles to be congruent?